This is where Wuhan coronavirus cases have been confirmed worldwide

 She developed respiratory symptoms and fever on Sunday and went to the emergency room on Tuesday, MTV3 Finland reports.

-A new case of coronavirus has been identified in the state of Bavaria, bringing the total number of cases in Germany to 11, Bavaria's Health Ministry confirmed Monday.
+One more patient has tested positive for coronavirus in the German state of Bavaria, the region’s health ministry says, bringing total cases in Germany to 13.

-According to the State Office for Health and Food Safety, the 11th case was identified in a child from the district of Traunstein, who tested positive just a week after the child's father was found to have been infected.
+She is the wife of an employee of a tech company called Webasto, where other cases have been identified.
+The company will remain closed until February 11, it said in a statement.

-On Saturday, CNN reported that the father -- aged 33 -- is an employee at a company in the district of Starnberg, where six other employees previously tested positive with the deadly virus.
+The employee tested positive last week, and the couple’s two children also have coronavirus.
+The family is in a hospital in Trostberg, Bavaria, according to the state’s Health Ministry.

 The semi-autonomous city of Hong Kong, which borders mainland China, has reported its first death from the coronavirus.